By-Laws

 (7) Adjournment

-Section 2.
-At any meeting of the Congregation, each member entitled to vote shall have one vote.
-Where two or more adult individuals are members of a Family or Senior membership, all adults will have the right to vote.
+Art.
+IX, Section 2.
+At any meeting of the Congregation, each member in good standing, who is 18 years of age or older is entitled to have one vote.
 A majority vote at a Congregational meeting shall be necessary to elect any Officer or Trustee.
 In the event no candidate receives a majority of those voting, a subsequent election shall be held immediately between the two candidates receiving the most votes.
 The President shall appoint tellers to count votes at all elections of Officers and Trustees.

-Section 5.
-Special meetings of the Congregation may be convened whenever deemed necessary by the Board, and shall be convened whenever requested by written petition of not less than ten members qualified to vote at such meeting, which petition shall state the purpose for which the meeting is called.
+Art.
+IX, Section 5.
+Special meetings of the Congregation may be convened in-person or virtually whenever deemed necessary by the Board, and shall be convened whenever requested by written petition of not less than ten members qualified to vote at such meeting.
+Such petition shall state the purpose for which the meeting is called.
 It shall be the duty of the Secretary to give notice of all such special meetings which notice shall be given to each member not less than five days prior to the date of such meeting.
 In the event of special meetings called upon the petition of members, such meetings shall be convened within three weeks of the date of receipt of the petition by the Secretary.

 (1) Reading of notice of meeting;